 The German Patent and Trade Mark Office is part of the European Trade Mark and Design Network (ETMDN).
 Detailed information is available at http://www.tmdn.org.

 Pursuant to Regulation (EU) No. 1151/2012 (cf. also Sections 130 to 136 German Trade Mark Act)

 may be registered for certain agricultural products and foodstuffs.

 The application for registration of a geographical indication/ designation of origin must be filed at the DPMA.
 The examination is conducted in two stages, first by the DPMA and then by the European Commission, which also carries out registration.
 More information is available in the brochure Information on the protection of geographical indications and designations of origin.

 These pages summarise the basic facts about trade marks.
 For this reason, they contain simplified and generalised statements.
 It is not possible to present all trade mark issues here in an exhaustive and authoritative manner.
 For more detailed information please see the fact sheets published by the DPMA or, in case of doubt, the legal texts.
-The legal basis for trade marks is laid down in the Markengesetz (trade mark law) and the Markenverordnung (trade mark ordinance).
+The legal basis for trade marks is laid down in the Markengesetz (Trade Mark Act) and the Markenverordnung (Trade Mark Ordinance).

 © 2014 Deutsches Patent- und Markenamt | Last updated 19/08/14